Kristofor-K-Ellestad/T-Display-S3-Touch-Bluetooth-MIDI-Pad/README.md

 Having experimented with the LilyGo T-Display-S3 ESP32 S3 based microcontroller before, getting ahold of a touch-screen version made it obvious this would be perfect for a project like this with all the communication capabilities.

-The code divides the 320x170 pixel touch screen into a 16 rectangle grid.
-Once connected to a host via BLE, pressing in the grid will send a MIDI note - it is set up to send the 16 most common drum pad MIDI commands.
+The code divides the 320x170 pixel touch screen into a 16 rectangle grid (pads).
+Once connected to a host via BLE, pressing in the grid will send a MIDI note and highlight the pad - it is set up to send the 16 most common drum pad MIDI commands.

 It connects well to iOS devices and I've tested it with an M2 Macbook Pro.
 On a Macbook, you need to connect via MIDI studio (Applications, Utilities, Audio MIDI setup).
 On iOS devices, I've tested it with Garageband - (connect under Settings, Advanced, Bluetooth devices) and Korg Gadget II (Settings, Bluetooth devices).
 If you have